 Master of Communication Design

-The programmes come on the heels of emerging challenges and the need for design research and design-based research.
+The programme comes on the heels of emerging challenges and the need for design research and design-based research.
 As the only degree-awarding institution for Communication Design, current trends and future projections require that designers (both locally and internationally trained) advance and strengthened their training and be equipped with relevant research capabilities.
 Currently, design is seen as a generic force in almost all endeavours, apart being seen in its traditional role of providing graphic images or visual forms that categorically transform popular perceptions, people’s behaviour and the economy.
 It is also common nowadays for all sectors of both industrial and commercial players to recruit graphic/communication designers, who can work with the latest digital technology and know the most cost-effective production process.
 They are also expected to understand management principles and able to provide required solutions when the situation demands.
 The programme will therefore be opened to applicants with knowledge in inclusive design, universal design, industrial design, architectural design, environmental design and graphic design.

 Goals and Objectives

-The programmes provide the opportunity for degree holders in traditional Graphic Design, and other design-related courses to upgrade their knowledge and skills, to acquire the appropriate professional skills and research knowledge that will lead to further advanced knowledge.
+The programme provide the opportunity for degree holders in traditional Graphic Design, and other design-related courses to upgrade their knowledge and skills, to acquire the appropriate professional skills and research knowledge that will lead to further advanced knowledge.

 Graduates from the programme are expected to possess: